 The USA is a unique mobile market in distinct ways, with services and lingo that differs from what obtains in most of the rest of the world.
-If you are interested in understanding the market, this article lists and explains American cell phone companies (telecom companies, wireless carriers and cell phone services), as well as the USA’s phone numbering system, in an easy-to-grasp way.
+If you are interested in understanding the market, this article lists and explains American cell phone companies (telecom companies, wireless phone carriers, and cell phone services), as well as the USA’s phone numbering system, in an easy-to-grasp way.

 You will come to understand terms like cell phones, CDMA, prepaid phones, and more.
 As a rule, telecom companies in the United States of America, Canada, and Mexico (North American countries in general) use different mobile technologies and frequency bands from the rest of the world.